rjb4standards/REA-Products/UseCaseVDR117/README.md

   <li> SDLC practices and policies followed when developing a software product </li>
   <li> SDLC evidence data showing that SDLC practices and policies were followed during product development, distribution and maintenance, e.g., in-toto or SLSA data </li>
   <li> SBOM file </li>
-  <li> Vulnerability Disclosure Report (VDR); published with SBOM and updated whenever a new vulnerability is reported</li>
+  <li> SBOM Vulnerability Disclosure Report (SBOM VDR); published with SBOM and updated whenever a new vulnerability is reported</li>
   <li> Digital signature files for many of the above items, i.e. SBOM, VDR, etc. </li>
  </ul>